-That is a lot of sales and if you want in on that, you definitely need a lot of planning and effort to stay on your game this season so here are some preparation tips to help you along:
+That is a lot of sales and if you want in on that, you definitely need a lot of planning and effort to stay on your game in Q4 so here are some preparation tips to help you along:

-How much are you willing to invest in Q4 inventory?
+How much are you willing to invest in your Amazon Q4 inventory?
 Stock budget is different for everyone, simply figure out how much you're willing to spend and stick to it.

 Invest in seasonal products and keep an eye out for trends

-Classic gifts are classic for a reason so make some room for them in your inventory.
+Classic gifts are classic for a reason so make some room for them in your Amazon online arbitrage inventory.

 Stock up on packaging supplies

 Since your Amazon sales will most likely increase in Q4, it's only logical that you’re also going to use more supplies during the busiest period on Amazon.
 Stock up on boxes, tape, bubble mailers, and polybags - and if you have bundled items, remember to get large sizes of the packaging supplies.

 Keep your stock levels high